Partido Galeguista Demócrata: History

 The party was created in 2004 by the reactivation of the previous Partido Galeguista, the majority of which had been integrated into the Galician Coalition in 1984.
 The same year the party merged with Democracia Progresista Galega-Progresistas Vigueses.
 Its leader was the former mayor of Vigo Manoel Soto and its president Xavier González.

-Between September 2005 and June 2006 Identidade Galega (IDEGA), a splinter party of National Democracy whose political action was based on opposition to immigration, was integrated in the PG.
-IDEGA left the PG due to their differences in immigration issues.
-The PG won 1.22% of the vote in the 2007 local elections in Galiza, which resulted in 10 town councillors, being the sixth most voted political force in the community.
+Between September 2005 and June 2006 Identidade Galega (IDEGA), a splinter party of National Democracy whose political action was based on opposition to immigration, was integrated in the PGD.
+IDEGA left the PGD due to their differences in immigration issues.
+The PGD won 1.22% of the vote in the 2007 local elections in Galiza, which resulted in 10 town councillors, being the sixth most voted political force in the community.

 Before the local elections in 2011 changed its name to Partido Galeguista Demócrata.
 In that elections the party gained 5,266 votes (the 0.33% of all the votes in Galiza) and 6 town councillors.
 In August 2012 the PGD announced its integration in Compromiso por Galicia through Acción Galega.